What Our Partners Say

 In spring 2016, staff from UNH Cooperative Extension worked collaboratively to host three "Partner Input Sessions" with groups working all over New Hampshire.
 We had conservation commission volunteers, land trusts, state and federal agencies, citizen science groups, and trails clubs contribute in-person feedback about the Network's first three years of work.

 What did we learn?
-Our New Hampshire partners value the online calendar, our weekly e-bulletin, and access to knowledeable staff.
+Our New Hampshire partners value the online calendar, our weekly e-bulletin, and access to knowledgeable staff.
 They see the Network as most active in the Seacoast Region, and they'd like to see more activity and assistance in other parts of the state.
-Participants in the focus groups did not see a need for adding more regional hubs in the state (nobody wants more meetings), nor did they see a need for shared governanace of the Network.
+Participants in the focus groups did not see a need for adding more regional hubs in the state (nobody wants more meetings), nor did they see a need for shared governance of the Network.
 What more could the Network do for partners?
 Suggestions included continued help training and educating volunteers, and providing information about the Network itself (Who volunteers?
 What do we know about them?
 What skills do they have?) back to partners through a separate partner newsletter.

 We Want to Know Even More: Partner Survey